mponce0/covid19.analytics/README.md

 ### Data Accessibility
 The `covid19.data()` function allows users to obtain realtime data about the CoViD19 reported cases from the JHU's CCSE repository, in the following modalities:
-* "agreggated" data for the latest day, with a great 'granularity' of geographical regions (ie. cities, provinces, states, countries)
+* "aggregated" data for the latest day, with a great 'granularity' of geographical regions (ie. cities, provinces, states, countries)
 * "time series" data for larger accumulated geographical regions (provinces/countries)

-* "depricated": we also include the original data style in which these datasets were reported inititally.
+* "deprecated": we also include the original data style in which these datasets were reported initially.

 The datasets also include information about the different categories (status) "confirmed"/"deaths"/"recovered" of the cases reported daily per country/region/city.

-This data-adquisiton function, will first attempt to retrieve the data directly from the JHU repository with the latest updates.
+This data-acquisition function, will first attempt to retrieve the data directly from the JHU repository with the latest updates.
 If for what ever reason this fails (eg. problems with the connection) the package will load a preserved "image" of the data which is **not** the latest one but it will still allow the user to explore this older dataset.
-In this way, the package offers a more robust and resilient approach to the quite dynamical situation with respect to data availablitly and integrity.
+In this way, the package offers a more robust and resilient approach to the quite dynamical situation with respect to data availability and integrity.

 #### Data retrieval options